bryant-nupdal/cutting-edge/README.md

 The main purpose of this page is to give a brief overview of the app to anyone interested in it without creating ties to it first.
 ###
 <img width="1678" alt="Screen Shot 2022-03-08 at 4 48 38 PM" src="https://user-images.githubusercontent.com/74881196/157342136-731ae961-5f12-487b-b557-bfa9e8c3fa65.png">

+### Acknowledgement
+Thanks to Emerging Digital Academy who equipped and helped me to make this application a reality.

+### Support
+If you have suggestions or issues, please email me at nupdalbryant@icloud.com